 A strong economy needs high quality of human resources.
 In Cambodia, CAMFFA organizes regular training on logistics and multimodal transport operations.
 A well-trained workforce will improve the quality of Cambodian standards and represents a chance for young professionals to develop their skills and capacity.

 We strongly believe that the development of the country is also a result of a good collaboration between private and public sector as well as a good co-operation among private companies.
+In that case, CAMFFA takes an active role in the dialogue with authorities, actively participate in G-PSF and promotes close cooperation among its members

 1. Promote engagement in enterprises related to the freight forwarding industry by rail, road, sea and air, including customs clearance and warehousing.